KirillFrolov/obsidian/English/You bought a football match ticket. However, you are unable to go. So you want to offer the ticket to your friend..md

 Hi Tom,

 I hope you're doing well.
-I'm writing to you because I'm currently looking for someone who could go football match this weekend instead of me.
+I'm writing to you because I'm currently looking for someone who could go football match this weekend instead of me and I think you will be interested.